Factorise Ax Ay Bx By

 Frequently Asked Questions (FAQ)

 • Q: What if I can't find a common factor?
 A: If you cannot find a common factor between all terms, it's possible that the expression is already in its simplest form and cannot be further factorised.
-That said, always double-check your work.
+Still, always double-check your work.
 Sometimes, there are more subtle common factors or you might need to rearrange the terms Took long enough..

 Conclusion: Mastering Factorisation

-New In
+New Additions

 Thank you for reading about Factorise Ax Ay Bx By.
 We hope the information has been useful.
 Feel free to contact us if you have any questions.
 See you next time — don't forget to bookmark!